usnistgov/hiperc/gpu-openacc-diffusion/README.md

-# CUDA GPU code
+# OpenAcc GPU code

 implementation of the diffusion equation with
-OpenMP threading and CUDA acceleration
+OpenMP threading and OpenAcc acceleration

 This directory contains implementations of the diffusion equation for GPUs, with help from the following text:
 > Kirk and Wu. *Programming Massively Parallel Processors: A Hands-On Approach,* 3 Ed.
 Morgan Kaufmann.
 New York: 2017.